 - Reduced professional efficacy

-Well, hallelujah!
-IT’S ABOUT TIME!
+I have one word for the WHO: hallelujah!
 Practitioners in the natural healthcare world have known about this issue for decades because we see and treat it all. the. time.

 I want to make it very clear that you are NOT broken or a failure if you are feeling burned out in any aspect of your life.

 Our culture is set up to push us to the edge of our limits day in and day out.

 If you take a break you’re weak.